Japan in June: If you’re considering a trip to Japan, June is not the best time to visit.

 Okinawa | Beautiful beaches, coral reefs, and a unique culture influenced by its history as a kingdom and a US military base |

 No matter where you go in Japan, there’s always something new and exciting to discover.
-Just be sure to plan ahead and check the weather forecast before you go!
+Just be sure to plan and check the weather forecast before you go!

 Festivals and Events